Skip to content

 Public Comment

 After the initial meetings and surveys throughout the summer, a draft will be released for public review and the plan will be open for public comment for at least 30 days.
 Share your feedback when the amended plan draft is released for public review.
-An online comment portal will be available through this website, or comments can be submitted by mail or email.

 Make Your Comments Count